The two Dutchmen are formidable storytellers, who captivate listeners with their spellbinding craft for light-and-shadow effects. Der Tagesspiegel

 Read more

 Lucas and Arthur received their first piano lessons in their native town of Hilversum.
-It became clear quickly that they were great talents.
-As children, they were already invited to perform for the Dutch Queen Beatrix.
-First awards at competitions followed shortly.
-In 2005, the brothers studied in Portugal and Brazil for nearly a year at the invitation of Portuguese master pianist Maria João Pires.
-During the following years they took lessons from both Pires and two renowned Dutch teachers.
-Lucas completed his studies with Menahem Pressler in the US and Dmitri Bashkirov in Madrid.
-Arthur graduated from the Amsterdam Conservatory where he studied with Jan Wijn.
+As children, they were invited to perform for the Dutch Queen Beatrix; and distinctions and awards in competitions followed.
+In 2005, the brothers met the Portuguese pianist Maria João Pires.
+During the following years they took lessons from both Pires and renowned Dutch teachers.
+Lucas completed his studies with Menahem Pressler in the US and with Dmitri Bashkirov in Madrid.
+Arthur graduated from the Amsterdam Conservatory, where he studied with Jan Wijn.

 Read less